VirtIO-net Emulated Devices

 SF representor name is determined by udev rules.
 The default name is in the format of <prefix><pf_num><sf_num>.
 For example: en3f0pf0sf1001.

-Each VirtIO-net PF/VF requires a dedicated SF and it should be reserved from mlxconfig (see section "VirtIO-net PF Device Configuration").
-However, since an SF is a shared resource on the system, there may be other application-created SFs as well.
-In that case, PF_TOTAL_SF must be updated to consider those SFs.
-Otherwise, VirtIO-net is not able to create enough configured PF/VF.

-Since the controller provides hardware resources and acknowledges (ACKs) the request from the host's VirtIO driver, it is mandatory to reboot the host OS first and the DPU second.
+Since the controller provides hardware resources and ACKs the request from the host's VirtIO driver, in order to reboot the DPU and host OS, it is necessary to reboot the host OS first, and only then reboot the DPU.

 SystemD Service